-Hey y’all, let me introduce Stella, West Virginia mountain woman.
+Let me introduce Stella, a West Virginia mountain woman.
 She’s faced down a bunch of troubles that life has thrown in her way.
 Did it all with a pretty dramatic flair, too.
 She’s complicated.
 Even though she taught Sunday school for years, from time to time she packs a “Pink Lady” pistol.
 She dearly loves her animals, but nearly shot her own brother, in church, no less.

 You can’t meet Stella without meeting Jonas, either, a big bearded Inupiaq guy that just swept her off her feet.
 Together they try to do right, seek God in their lives, take care of family and be as honest as they can, which is a challenge.
 After waiting nearly 30 years to marry, they travel to the Arctic for Stella to meet his family.
 And what a family!
 If Jonas’ family wasn’t enough of a handful, Stella’s brother Timmy Lee and his meanness continues to plague the daylights out of the happy couple.

-So far, there are two books in this series, Tales of Stella and Jonas, and one more to go, probably available in the fall of 2017.
+So far, there are two books in this series, Tales of Stella and Jonas, and one more to go.
 The two books that are published, Drunk on Peace and Quiet and Hung Over with Grandma are available on Amazon.com and Barnes and Noble (links below) or if you’re anywhere near southern West Virginia, message me and we’ll figure out a way to get you an autographed copy.